Voluntary Interruption of Study – all students

 8. Period of Interruption and Maximum Period of Study from Initial Registration

 An interruption should, wherever possible, be for a definite period.
-Where it would seem insensitive to designate a date of return to studies, the student may be informed that the interruption is for an indefinite period but subject to review.
+Where it would seem insensitive to designate a date of return to studies, the student may be informed that the interruption is for an indefinite period but subject to review and the review date will be entered into relevant systems.
 In this case, the Student Sevice Centre or equivalent should be informed by the School on an annual basis whether the interruption is continuing.
 In some cases, it may be appropriate for the School to require a student to provide medical certification of fitness to return to study before allowing re-registration to occur.

 The University requires all students to complete their programme within a set period after initial registration regardless of individual circumstances.
 These maxima are laid down in the policy on Maximum Periods from Initial Registration.
 A School should refuse to allow a student to interrupt their study if that would result in it being impossible for that student to complete their studies within the defined timeframes or those imposed by external requirements or individual programme specifications.